Skip to content

 The Eden Project

-Cornwall’s most popular and famous attraction, the Eden Project, is truly unique and has something for everyone to enjoy.
-The Eden Project is nestled in a huge crater.
-There are 2 massive biomes housing the largest rainforest in captivity; stunning plants, exhibitions, and stories serve as a backdrop to the striking contemporary gardens, summer concerts, and exciting year-round family events.
+Cornwall’s most popular attraction, the Eden Project is built inside a former china clay pit near St Austell — the vast crater holding two enormous biomes.
+The larger houses the world’s biggest indoor rainforest; the second replicates a Mediterranean climate.
+Plants, exhibitions, and stories set the scene for the gardens, summer concerts, and year-round family events.
 During peak times there are different exhibitions, such as dinosaurs, and during winter months there is an ice rink for you to enjoy as well.

 The Eden Project has hosted some international superstars over the years, such as Oasis, Lionel Richie, Motorhead, and Amy Winehouse.
-Check out the Eden Sessions for a ticket to one of these evening gigs in a stunning location; it is truly magical watching a gig at Eden and highly recommended.
+Check out the Eden Sessions for a ticket to one of these evening gigs — watching a concert at the bottom of that crater, with the biomes lit up behind the stage, is genuinely extraordinary.
 Your whole family can learn all about the rainforest and different climates.
 There are some great local food outlets on-site, but feel free to bring a packed lunch if you prefer.
 This is an unmissable day out for all the family, including your dogs, as the Eden Project is a dog-friendly location.
 For those more adventurous among you, then check out the zip line.
 Soar above the biomes on England’s longest and fastest zip wire, covering 660 meters and travelling at speeds of up to 60 mph.
 Book in advance to avoid missing out on this.

 Lappa Valley Steam Railway